rust-lang/rust/text/0000-string-patterns.md

 - The API is inconsistent.
 - The API duplicates similar operations on different types. (`contains` vs `contains_char`)
 - The API does not provide all operations for all types.
-(No `rsplit` for `&str` patterns)
+(For example, no `rsplit` for `&str` patterns)
 - The API is not extensible, eg to allow splitting at regex matches.
-- The API offers no way to statically decide between different basic search algorithms for the same pattern, for example to use Boyer-Moore string searching.
+- The API offers no way to explicitly decide between different search algorithms for the same pattern, for example to use Boyer-Moore string searching.

 At the moment, the full set of relevant string methods roughly looks like this: